romgar/presentations/factory_boy/factory_boy.md

     # In a test
     AuthorFactory(add_books_to_author=[book1, book2, book3])

-    Also possible to manage m2m with intermediary tables, GenericForeignKeys, ...
+Also possible to manage ManyToManyFields with intermediary tables, GenericForeignKeys, ...

 ---